 Ebola disease in DRC

-As of 1 June 2026, the Democratic Republic of the Congo's Ministry of Health (MoH) reports 344 confirmed Bundibugyo virus cases, with 60 confirmed deaths, and 116 suspected cases, as part of the ongoing Ebola outbreak.
-The number of suspected cases has been revised following the removal of confirmed and negative cases.
-According to the MoH, 23 new confirmed cases were reported on 1 June 2026.
-The provinces of Ituri, North-Kivu and South-Kivu have been affected.
+As of 22 June 2026, the Democratic Republic of the Congo's Ministry of Health (MoH) reports 1,094 confirmed cases (277 deaths) caused by Bundibugyo virus, in the ongoing Ebola disease outbreak.
+Ituri, North-Kivu and South-Kivu provinces have been affected.
 Please see our Topics in Brief article for further details on Ebola disease.

 Ebola disease in Uganda

-As of 2 June 2026, a total of 15 confirmed Ebola disease cases, with one confirmed death, have been reported in Uganda.
+As of 21 June 2026, 20 confirmed cases of Ebola disease including two deaths have been reported in Uganda.
 Please see our Topics in Brief article for further details on Ebola disease.

-As of 20 May 2026, a total of 498 measles cases have been reported in Japan for 2026.
-Please see our Topics in Brief article for further details on measles.
+As of 14 June 2026, a total of 51 confirmed yellow fever cases, including 24 deaths have been reported since the start of the year.
+Please see our Topics in Brief article for further details on yellow fever.

 Welcome to our outbreak surveillance section.
 This page contains information on disease outbreaks and other incidents that are considered to be of relevance to UK travellers.